KSP-KOS/KOS/doc/source/addons/KAC.rst

      :attr:`REPEATALARMPERIOD`             scalar (s)                How long after the alarm fires should the next alarm be set up
      :attr:`VESSELID`                      string                    Unique Identifier of the Vessel that the alarm is attached to
      :attr:`VESSEL`                        :struct: `Vessel`         Vessel structure of that the alarm is attached to, use this to set VESSELID
-     :attr:`XferOriginBodyname`            string                    Name of the body the vessel is departing from :attr:`XferTargetBodyname`            string                    Name of the body the vessel is arriving at
+     :attr:`XFERORIGINBODYNAME`            string                    Name of the body the vessel is departing from :attr:`XFERTARGETBODYNAME`            string                    Name of the body the vessel is arriving at
     ===================================== ========================= =============

 .. attribute:: KACAlarm:ID